 Losing weight is really down to the individual, as the Noom app doesn’t go shopping for you or cook for you (although it does have plenty of recipes to pick from).
 If you don’t stick to the calorie limit, you won’t lose weight.

 Plus, a lot of nutritional information is lacking on the app (it’s mainly just about calories).
 “For most people, sticking to a calorie budget can be enough to lose weight, but it’s also important to know how much of each food group you should be consuming,” says Dr Gall.
 “For example, you may lose more weight by eating more protein and fibre than carbohydrates and fats, but by only counting calories, you might not know the actual nutritional value of the food you consume.
 The traffic light system that Noom offers is helpful for this, but it would also help you to know the nutritional value of each meal and snack that you record so you know if you need to increase or decrease certain food groups.”

 Users leaving online reviews complain about the “teen speak” and amount of advice given in “quiz form”, which can grate after a while.
-There’s also been some confusion over how to cancel the subscription (just deleting the app won’t work).
 But the main issues with the Noom diet seems to be with the scripted answers the so-called “personalised” health coach will give you.
 This is because the advice is from a computer algorithm, not a real person.

 “Technology is fantastic, and some AI can be incredibly advanced, but qualified healthcare professionals still have their place, especially if you’re struggling to lose weight,” says Dr Gall.
 “The app may be enough for some people to reach their goals, but if you struggle with your weight or have any questions about nutrition or diet, these are best directed towards a healthcare professional – preferably someone with experience in diet and nutrition.”